minhyeok2001/Depth_Anything/README.md

 Avg Delta1: 0.9458

+-> Avg of 3 trials
 ![teacher_1st](image/hola1.png)
 ![teacher_2nd](image/hola2.png)

 ---

----

-## 3. Idea Application - Canonical Correlation Analysis with semantic information from depth map
+## 3. Idea Application - Canonical Correlation Analysis with semantic information from depth map -> To Be Implemented,..

 **_What if we conduct feature alignment using embeddings derived from the depth map input?_**